dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 ---

-Here's today challenge: can you write a command-line tool that allows to convert to and from various measurements units?
+Here's today challenge: can you write a command-line tool that allows converting to and from various measurements units?

 For instance, you could input "3 miles in meters" and get "4828.03".

-I submitted this challenge to my Python students last week-end, asking them to write the code from scratch. [^1]
+I submitted this challenge to my Python students last weekend, asking them to write the code from scratch. [^1]

 1 hour later, something miraculous happened that I never